indexing_getter, indexing_setter, and indexing_deleter

 access of the receiver's properties.
 It is equivalent calling the Proxy handler

-operation with some dynamic prop
+for the obj[prop] operation with some dynamic prop variable in JavaScript,

-rather than a normal static property access like obj.prop
+rather than a normal static property access like obj.prop on a normal

-JavaScript Object
+JavaScript Object.

-This is useful for binding to Proxy
+This is useful for binding to Proxys and some builtin DOM types that

 dynamically intercept property accesses.